matteofigus/katacoda_scenarios/aws-cloudformation-tools/step1.md

 AWS CloudFormation Template Flip can be installed using snap:
 `snap install cfn-flip`{{execute}}

+*Mac user?
+You can install via PIP too!*

 ## Step 2: Try it

 Now you can see the available commands by typing: